Russia's Gazprom demands Ukraine pay $1.66 billion for June gas

 Kiev has so far refused to pay the higher price, saying gas is being used as a political tool by Moscow to punish Ukraine's new leaders for moving closer to the European Union.

-In an interview with Reuters last week, Ukrainian Energy Minister Yuri Prodan called $268.5 per 1,000 cubic metres "a market and a fair" price for gas, which Kiev is able to pay.
+In an interview with Reuters last week, Ukrainian Energy Minister Yuri Prodan called $268.5 per 1,000 cubic meters "a market and a fair" price for gas, which Kiev is able to pay.

 He said Kiev would take Gazprom to court if the two sides failed to agree on price by May 28, a procedure used by Gazprom's other clients in Europe to win price cuts over the last couple of years.